jf20541/LogisticRegressionPyTorch/README.md

 ### Code
 Created 5 modules
+- `pytorchmodels.py`: create a Logistic Regression using PyTorch and outputs its metric
 - `models.py`: create a Logistic Regression from scratch
 - `train.py`: Initiated the model, evaluated the models metric and initializing Argument Parser Class
 - `create_folds.py`: Implemented a cross-validation set